Important News That Could Save You Money:

 2. Bad odors: When you start to notice some strange smells in your utility closet, the anode rod in your tank has decayed.
 These rods can be replaced but your tank may not be far behind.

 3. Lukewarm or dirty water: If your water is coming out discolored or not as warm as you would expect, that is a sure sign that your water heater is failing.

 If you have an older water heater or you are looking for hot water heater installation services, now is the time to do it.
-Call FLAME today, or contact us online, and save 20% on a new water heater installed by an expert FLAME technician.
+Call FLAME today, or contact us online to learn more about a new water heater installed by an expert FLAME technician.